greg-raven/hdc/_posts/2016-04-07-join-us-at-apple-valleys-safe-routes-to-school-walkbike-audits.md

 Hello Community Members,

-Apple Valley’s Safe Routes to School Walk/Bike Audits will be held throughout April.
+Apple Valley's Safe Routes to School Walk/Bike Audits will be held throughout April.

 At a quick glance, the SRTS walk/bike audits are in the calendar, below.
 We look forward to seeing you at one or more of the school sites.